slotThe/slotThe.github.io/posts/2022-05-25-calling-emacs-from-xmonad.md

   ghci <- proc $ inTerm >-> setXClass calcInstName >-> execute "ghci"
 ```

-Further, something that's very useful when dealing with [topic-based
+Further, something that's useful when dealing with [topic-based
 workspaces](/posts/phd-workflow/2022-05-01-my-phd-workflow.html#topics)
 is spawning a terminal or an editor already in the current topic
 directory: